 The University Bookstore is located on West Campus, across from the High and Hazel Darling Library.
-In addition to textbooks, the University Bookstore offers a broad selection of Christian books, APU clothing, gifts, etc. Students may also order graduation announcements or special order books.
-Online textbook ordering and reservations are available at www.bookstore.apu.edu or by calling (626) 815-5044 or (800) 933-1950.
-Please refer to the Graduate Catalog for University Bookstore hours.
+In addition to textbooks, the University Bookstore offers a broad selection of academic books, including publications with a Christian focus, APU clothing, gifts, etc. Students may also order graduation announcements or special order books.
+Online textbook ordering and reservations are available at www.bookstore.apu.edu or by calling (626) 815-5044.